rjmags1/algorithms-practice/leetcode/593_valid_square.md

 ```

 ## Notes
 - Enumerate the distances between all possible pairs of points.
 If the points form a square, there will be one distance that has `4` pairs equivalent to it.
 This is not enough to guarantee a square, however; a non-square parallelogram of equal sides will satisfy this constraint.
-To guarantee a square, the first constraint needs to be satisfied, but the sum of squares of a side must also equal the squared length of the diagonal.
+To guarantee a square, the first constraint needs to be satisfied, and the sum of squares of a side must also equal the squared length of the diagonal.